keemeew/TAPINA-MG/README.md

    Note that this script enables generating rules for the TAPINA switches and normal switches under various configurations.

-4. Configure the network and install the FAT-INT program on BMv2 switches.
+4. Configure the network by Mininet and install the compiled program on BMv2 switches.
    ```
    (Terminal 2) sudo python3 ~/TAPINA/network.py
    ```